October 21 – Travelling to Lille by train

 October 27/28 – At night the troops march towards the front.

-They spend the night somewhere in a castle park.
-Another night in that period was spend in a ruïned farm.
+They spent the night somewhere in a castle park.
+Another night in that period was spent in a ruined farm.

-RIR 16 marches to the front (through Cheval blanche and La Vigne to Comines).
-Route: Lille, Place du Concert (where the different companies gather) – through the north of Lille (near Marquette, the industrial part of Lille) – Cheval blanc – Le Beau Chène, where they eat at the break of day – cross the river Ins at noon – they pass Wervicq and Geluwe (not Geluveld) and reach Panemolen.
+RIR 16 marched to the front (through Cheval Blanche and La Vigne to Comines).
+Route: Lille, Place du Concert (where the different companies gather) – through the north of Lille (near Marquette, the industrial part of Lille) – Cheval blanc – Le Beau Chène, where they eat at the break of day – across the river Ins at noon – they pass Wervicq and Geluwe (not Geluveld) and reach Pan(n)emolen.
 They have to leave to Vijfwegen (between Roeselare and Rumbeke, a few miles up north).
-The Regimentstaf is located at the crossing of Vijfwegen.
-The troops serve as reserve in the open space between Vijfwegen and Pannemolen in the region called Artoishoek.
+The Regiment Staff is located at the crossing of Vijfwegen.
+The troops serve as reserve in the open space between Vijfwegen and Pan(n)emolen in the region called Artoishoek.

 October 29 -